 By asking thoughtful questions, you can better understand the process you are a part of.

 Gather all required documents before your first probate hearing and prepare with your attorney.
-When you attend, bring:
+The Texas State Law Library Probate Guide also provides general information about the probate process.

 Ensure you bring any other documents or items that the court requests in a court order before the hearing.